joycezhangjia/Validation-with-Prioritized-Resource-Data/draft-xxx-sidrops-xxx-00.md

 This section outlines the requirements for extending the RPKI architecture to support the processing and propagation of RPKI data with multiple priority levels.
 These requirements are necessary to enable differentiated handling of routing validation results based on their perceived trustworthiness, such as those derived from authoritative sources (e.g., RPKI ROAs) versus inferred or supplemental sources (e.g., AI-generated data).

 ## Priority Setting
-RPKI Relying Party (RP) software MUST support the assignment of a priority level to each validated RPKI object.
+Implementations processing RPKI data on local cache (e.g., Relying Party software) MUST support the assignment of a priority level to each validated RPKI object.
 The priority SHOULD be configurable based on the data source (e.g., RPKIsigned, locally imported, or AI-inferred).
 The priority value MUST be represented in a standardized format to ensure interoperability.

 ## Multi-Priority Data Merge
-When multiple representations of the same prefix-origin pair or customer-provider list exist with different priorities, RP software MUST be capable of merging them according to a consistent policy.
-The merge policy SHOULD prefer high-priority data and MAY allow low-priority data to be used only when high-priority data is absent.
+Implementations MUST merge data from multiple sources according to a defined algorithm.
+This algorithm SHOULD specify how to handle conflicts, including rules for merging data of the same priority and for superseding lower-priority data with higher-priority data.

 ## SLURM Support for Priority Marking
 The SLURM mechanism MUST be extended to allow local exceptions and additions to include a priority attribute.
 This enables network operators to override or supplement RPKI data with local policies that reflect differentiated trust levels.